e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 ## Serving Jellyfin on the Internet

-This section explains how to set up a [Jellyfin](https://web.archive.org/web/20250509030531/https://jellyfin.org/docs/) media server, which offers an interface similar to most existing VOD services.
+This section explains how to set up a [Jellyfin](https://web.archive.org/web/20250509030531/https://jellyfin.org/docs/) media server, which offers an interface similar to most existing Video-On-Demand services.
 We'll then see how to make this server accessible from the internet securely using Cloudflare tunnels.

 ### Installation